What to Know about Hair Loss During Pregnancy

 So, if you are losing your hair but don’t have any other indication that you might be pregnant, it’s not safe to make that assumption!

-There are some ways that you can treat hair loss during pregnancy.
+There are some ways that you can treat hair loss when pregnant, but they won’t work on all causes.

-They’ll be able to help guide you toward a solution.
+They can help guide you toward a solution.

-• Avoid tight hairstyles.
-If you usually go for a bun, braids, or ponytail, it might be best to change up the style for the time being.
+• Avoid tight hairstyles: If you usually go for a bun, braids, or ponytail, it might be best to change up the style for the time being.
 Excessive tension can cause strain on your follicles, making hair loss more likely.

-• Use a wide-toothed comb.
-When combing, wide teeth are better, as they pull less on your hair.
+• Use a wide-toothed comb: When combing, wide teeth are better, as they pull less on your hair.

 Popular on the blog